Student Publication Association

-It is a non-profit body run by a team of volunteers, with five elected committee members, eight appointed regional officers, and up to seven trustees.
-Currently it has more than 150 member publications across the two countries.
+It is a non-profit body run by a team of 26 volunteers, with six elected committee members, eight appointed regional officers, and up to eight trustees.
+Currently it has more than 200 member publications across the two countries.

 The association was formed in 2012 and holds an annual national conference and awards ceremony for student journalists, as well as other various initiatives throughout the year.

 In 2020, the SPA was entered onto the register of charities as a Charitable Incorporated Organisation.

 Governing Structure

 The organisation is made up of five elected committee members, who are usually students or recent graduates.
-The team for 2021/22 is as follows:
+The team for 2025/26 is as follows: